Weekly High Frequency Indicators: Rebounding Metrics Confront Rebounding Virus

 - 2.96%, down -0.05% w/w (2.94-4.63)

-That corporate bonds fell to another new expansion low late last year would ordinarily be extremely bullish into Q1 2021, but the more recent spike to nearly 5 year highs would ordinarily mean this is a negative.
-In the past two months bonds have bounced back into positive territory near their lows.
+That corporate bonds fell to another new expansion low late last year would ordinarily be extremely bullish into Q1 2021, but the more recent spike to nearly 5-year highs would ordinarily mean this is a negative.
+In the past two months, bonds have bounced back into positive territory near their lows.

 The spread between corporate bonds and Treasuries turned very negative in March, but has also bounced back significantly.
-Two of the three measures of the yield curve remain solidly positive, while the Fed funds vs. 2 year spread turned neutral.
-Mortgage rates remain near all time lows and are extremely positive.
+Two of the three measures of the yield curve remain solidly positive, while the Fed funds vs. 2-year spread turned neutral.
+Mortgage rates remain near all-time lows and are extremely positive.

 Housing